Tips for Visiting the Iowa State Fair for Kids with Different Sensory Needs

 Attend during the Sensory Morning

-In collaboration with ChildServe, the fair’s first Sensory Morning will take place on Wednesday, August 16th, 2023.
+In collaboration with ChildServe, the fair’s first Sensory Morning will take place on Wednesday, August 14th, 2024.
 Modifications will be in place in some areas to reduce sensory input such as decreasing sounds and lights for a more calming experience.
 Other attractions will open early at 8 AM for an hour until open to the public at 9 AM to reduce crowds and stimulation.
 The full itinerary for Sensory Morning can be found here.

 Attend during a less crowded time

 Weekends and evenings are often the most crowded.
 Visit right when it opens at 8 AM on a weekday or the last Sunday.
-The weather is notoriously hot this week and so attending in the morning will help from overheating.
+The weather is notoriously hot this week so attending in the morning will help from overheating.
 Many kids that have sensory needs have difficulty with extreme weather such as significant hot or cold.
 Consider attending the day before the fair officially starts to see the animals and some of the food stands so there will be less of a crowd.
 Plan to spend a shorter amount of time, a few hours versus all day to prevent overstimulation and fatigue.

 Find a quiet space to decompress